PerMedCoE/single-drug-prediction-workflow/README.md

 ### Building Blocks

-The ``BuildingBlocks`` folder contains the script to install the Building Blocks used in the Drug Synergies Workflow.
+The ``BuildingBlocks`` folder contains the script to install the Building Blocks used in the Single Drug Prediction Workflow.

 ### Workflows